historic-trails/website/docs/sites/council-grove-downtown-historic-district.md

 ## Railroad or Bust
 With the advent of the railroad, Council Grove looked to cash in on the extra potential for transportation and movement, just as they were accustomed to with the Santa Fe Trail passing through the town.
-In 1865, the town passed a bond measure for $100,000 for railroads to be brought through, but these bonds failed to attract railroads (Maloy, 50).
-The town had to wait four more years for a railroad, when in 1869 the [M. K. & T. Railroad](https://en.wikipedia.org/wiki/Missouri%E2%80%93Kansas%E2%80%93Texas_Railroad) made its first passage through the town (Brigham, 40).
-In 1881, more bonds passed to bring the Topeka, Salina and Southwestern Railroad which became part of the [Missouri Pacific Railroad](https://en.wikipedia.org/wiki/Missouri_Pacific_Railroad) line (Brigham, 62).
-These railroad lines allowed businesses to connect with more people and keep the town as an important stop along the Santa Fe Trail.
+In 1865, the town passed a bond measure for $100,000 for railroads to be brought through, but these bonds failed to attract railroads. [^Maloy50] The town had to wait four more years for a railroad, when in 1869 the [M. K. & T. Railroad](https://en.wikipedia.org/wiki/Missouri%E2%80%93Kansas%E2%80%93Texas_Railroad) made its first passage through the town. [^Brigham40] In 1881, more bonds passed to bring the Topeka, Salina and Southwestern Railroad which became part of the [Missouri Pacific Railroad](https://en.wikipedia.org/wiki/Missouri_Pacific_Railroad) line.
+[Brigham62] These railroad lines allowed businesses to connect with more people and keep the town as an important stop along the Santa Fe Trail.

+[^Maloy50]: Maloy, 50.
+[^Brigham40]: Brigham, 40.
+[^Brighm62]: Brigham, 62.

 ## Twentieth Century to Post War Era
 Looking to connect more farmers, ranchers, and businesses to more people, Council Grove began to develop a road system for automobiles in the early 20th century.
 In 1901, W.E.
-Dennison rode around town on his new automobile (NRHP, 8.50).
-By 1913 there were over 200 automobiles in Council Grove and by 1921 there were 47 miles of hard surface roads to be built in the town (NRHP, 8.50, Brigham, 98).
-While Kansas began implementing plans on a unified road network, Council Grove was able to bring three highways through the town by 1932 (KDOT map).
+Dennison rode around town on his new automobile. [^NRHP8501] By 1913 there were over 200 automobiles in Council Grove and by 1921 there were 47 miles of hard surface roads to be built in the town. [^NRHP850-Brigham98] While Kansas began implementing plans on a unified road network, Council Grove was able to bring three highways through the town by 1932. [^KDOT]

+[^NRHP8501]: NHRP, 8.50.
+[^NRHP850-Brigham98]: NRHP, 8.50.
+Brigham, 98.
+[^KDOT]: KDOT map.

 The 1920s-30s proved to be a difficult time for Council Grove.
-In the early part of the 1920s, farmers were going into debt due to inflated crop pricing (NRHP, 8.52).
-However, with large federal investment in the 1930s, Council Grove was able to overcome difficulties and create a safer and modern town.
-To help with flooding, the [WPA](https://en.wikipedia.org/wiki/Works_Progress_Administration) approved $40 million in 1934 to help prevent flooding with the project being completed in 1942 (NRHP, 8.52).
-The town received other [New Deal](https://en.wikipedia.org/wiki/New_Deal) era help from the federal government including a new jail, a post office, a water plant, and the Flint Hills Rural Electrification Administration (NRHP, 8.52).
+In the early part of the 1920s, farmers were going into debt due to inflated crop pricing. [^NRHP8521] However, with large federal investment in the 1930s, Council Grove was able to overcome difficulties and create a safer and modern town.
+To help with flooding, the [WPA](https://en.wikipedia.org/wiki/Works_Progress_Administration) approved $40 million in 1934 to help prevent flooding with the project being completed in 1942. [^NRHP8522] The town received other [New Deal](https://en.wikipedia.org/wiki/New_Deal) era help from the federal government including a new jail, a post office, a water plant, and the Flint Hills Rural Electrification Administration. [^NRHP8553]

+[^NRHP8521]: NRHP, 8.52.
+[^NRHP8522]: NRHP, 8.52.
+[^NRHP8553]: NRHP, 8.52.

 {% include figure.html
   class="img-left"